2023 Burning Man Packing List: Don’t Forget These Items

 Burning Man is the time to break out your wildest clothing to express who you want to be.
 People dress in all kinds of different ways, but regardless of your style, it’s helpful to have a few core things to make sure you’re prepared to deal with the weather and conditions on the playa.

-- Boots: You absolutely need boots on the Playa.
-I loved having these Japanese Tabi Boots.
+With the exception of your tent, the boots you bring to Burning Man are the most important item for making sure you have a good experience.
+With the right boots, you can stay comfortable, protect your feet from the elements, and dance in style.
+The best boots I’ve found are these Japanese Tabi Boots.
 Not only are they comfortable and sturdy, but they are incredibly lightweight so you can still be nimble as you dance around the desert.

 - Pants: You need pants for when it gets cold at night.
 I enjoyed having a lightweight pair of hiking pants and putting these sports tights under them to keep warm at night.
 I also have these tights, which are more stylish and very comfortable.